 The type of paint used can differ and “comes in different forms: solid cake (activate with water), lotion and airbrush.”
 Paints include water-based, alcohol-based, silicone and greasepaint.
 According to Mona, water-based is the most popular as it is the easiest to remove – “Just jump in the shower!”

-What equipment does Mona suggest you need besides a good selection of pigmented water-based makeup?
-“Clean water to activate your body paint and a good selection of brushes.
+Mona suggests besides a good selection of pigmented water-based makeup you need “Clean water to activate your body paint and a good selection of brushes.
 For a beginner, I would recommend various sizes of round, flat, filbert and tapered brushes.”
 Remember your preparation and removal products.
 For prep, Mona recommends “moisturiser, skin barriers, and nipple covers.”

 Removal products include a “hot flannel, rich moisturiser, reusable makeup remover pads and micellar water (amazing for any stubborn pigment on skin).”
 Another essential tool of the trade is airbrush equipment, and “last but not least, snacks and drinks for myself and my artists.”